 Consumer direction affords members the opportunity of having choice and control over who provides eligible HCBS and how.
 It is offered for members who, through the needs assessment/reassessment process, are determined by service coordinators to need any service DMAS specifies as available for consumer direction.
 These services include personal care and respite care.
-A service that is not specified in DMAS rules and regulations as available for consumer directed.
+A service that is not specified in DMAS rules and regulations as available for consumer direction cannot be consumer-directed.